mohamedhayibor/finance/README.md

 ## Maintenance

-For the forseeable future, I plan to actively manage the repos, so I will follow the salesman motto "If you open it, I will close", meaning that I will fix issues in a speedy matter.
+In the forseeable future, I plan to actively manage the repos, so I will follow the salesman motto "If you open it, I will close", meaning that I will fix issues in a speedy matter.

 ## License